mckamey/jsonfx-v1/JsonFx.Json.UnitTests/Readme.txt

 Serializes and deserializes strongly-typed custom classes (similarly to XML Serialization in .NET Framework)

+Follows Postel's Law ("Be conservative in what you do; be liberal in what you accept from others.") by accepting handling many non-JSON JavaScript concepts:
+	- Common literals such as "Infinity", "NaN", and "undefined"
-Ignores block and line comments when deserializing
+	- Ignores block and line comments when deserializing

 Optional ability to control serialization via attributes/interfaces: